sysilviakim/rankingQ/README.md

 ### View Results: Estimated Weights

-The output of `imprr_weight` contains the set of weights for all possible ranking profiles with `J` items.
+The output of `imprr_weights` contains the set of weights for all possible ranking profiles with `J` items.
 For example, when `J = 4`, the set has `{1234, 1243, ..., 4321}` and each profile now has an estimated weight.

 ``` r